 - The findings of the 41st Parliament about serious malpractices in the energy sector, including the procedures for the construction of the Belene nuclear power plant have so far remained without any consequences.
 The publicized arrests of officials who took part in the project, without a clear picture of the general direction of the investigation, raised suspicions that these measures have been selective and politically motivated. - The non-transparent model of decision making in the Belene Nuclear Power Plant (NPP) has been continued more recently in the handling of the South Stream gas pipeline project.
 Each of these projects is worth as much as the annual value of public tenders in Bulgaria.
 Yet, both projects have been developed without a clear strategic framework and without cost-benefit analysis.
-In the case of South Stream there have been clear signs of state capture, as the project has been continuously pushed forward by separate cabinet members in the end of 2013 and the first half of 2014, even though there have been increasing signs of rising risks to the project. - The decision of the Bulgarian Parliament from 4 April 2014 to adopt at first reading the amendments in the Energy Law, which grants South Stream special status highlights the lack of logic in the national energy policy and compounds the impression that public interest is not the driving force behind the proposed changes.
+In the case of South Stream there have been clear signs of state capture, as the project has been

+- continuously pushed forward by separate cabinet members in the end of 2013 and the first half of 2014, even though there have been increasing signs of rising risks to the project. - The decision of the Bulgarian Parliament from 4 April 2014 to adopt at first reading the amendments in the Energy Law, which grants South Stream special status highlights the lack of logic in the national energy policy and compounds the impression that public interest is not the driving force behind the proposed changes.
 The subsequent revelations that this decision has been taken on proposal by the contractor are a very serious sign of state capture.
-Avoiding established procedures for coordination and consensus-building in the executive and circumventing common EU rules, the amendments to the Energy Law, which concern enormous public resources and long-term interests, have been introduced by two Members of Parliament (MPs). - In the electricity sector, the state-owned enterprises have continued to pile debts, squeezed by politically motivated freeze in the process and state-guaranteed private sector profits and subsidies.
+Avoiding established procedures for coordination and consensusbuilding in the executive and circumventing common EU rules, the amendments to the Energy Law, which concern enormous public resources and long-term interests, have been introduced by two Members of Parliament (MPs).39 - In the electricity sector, the state-owned enterprises have continued to pile debts, squeezed by politically motivated freeze in the process and state-guaranteed private sector profits and subsidies.
 Frequent shuffles in the top management of the State Energy and Water Regulatory Commission, and changes in the energy-pricing model create opportunities for illegal access to regulatory decisions and two-way corruption pressure between the regulator and the business sector.
-There have been repeated signs that state-owned enterprises disregard important decisions, with hundreds of millions of public funds at stake, of their owner the state, as represented by the respective line ministry.
-The government and the regulator have repeatedly failed to solve pricing frictions in the case of long-term contracts in the coal and renewables sectors, at the expense of the public purse.
+There have been repeated signs that state-owned enterprises disregard important decisions, with hundreds of millions of public funds at stake, of their owner - the state, as represented by the respective line ministry.
+The government and the regulator have repeatedly failed to solve pricing frictions in the case of longterm contracts in the coal and renewables sectors, at the expense of the public purse. - In the fuels sector, the lack of transparency as to the compliance of the national refinery with the requirements of installing metering devices on inflows and outflows of products has continued to hang in the air after a spate of public confrontation between the refinery and customs authorities in 2012.
+Regular check-ups by the National Revenue Agency in the past three years have demonstrated that the share of illegal fuel market has not shrunk despite control measures, hinting at structural problems.

-CSD Media note: Energy in(security): the parliament's decision on the South Stream pipeline increases the risks for Bulgaria's energy security, April 4, 2014.
+&lt;sup>39 CSD Media note: Energy in(security): the parliament's decision on the South Stream pipeline increases the risks for Bulgaria's energy security, April 4, 2014.